-Be sure the child restraint is designed to be used in a vehicle.
-If it is, it will have a label saying that it meets Federal Motor Vehicle Safety Standards.
+When choosing a child restraint, be sure the child restraint is designed to be used in a vehicle.
+If it is, it will have a label saying that it meets federal motor vehicle safety standards.

 Then follow the instructions for the restraint.
 You may find these instructions on the restraint itself or in a booklet, or both.
 These restraints use the belt system in your vehicle, but the child also has to be secured within the restraint to help reduce the chance of personal injury.
 The instructions that come with the infant or child restraint will show you how to do that.
+Both the owner's manual and the child restraint instructions are important, so if either one of these is not available, obtain a replacement copy from the manufacturer.